akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 139: Tuesday July 13, 2021

+**Pomodoros Completed**: 8

+**Today's Progress**: Final corrections on TTT, made a chat post about burnout (a good check-in with myself), worked on Medium 6.6 in a study group.

+**My Feelings**: I managed to get my work done in the midst of a personal life explosion, so I take some pride in that, but moreso in quitting when I was done and taking time to rest.

 ### Day 138: Monday July 12, 2021

 **Pomodoros Completed**: 7